They say beauty is in the eye of the beholder. What constitutes the most beautiful state in the USA to you?

 A great adventure will also be a cruise on the fjords in Kenai Fjords National Park or a fishing boat cruise and catching salmon or halibut.
 Photographers and wildlife enthusiasts should also visit Katmai National Park, where it is possible to observe bears hunting salmons at Brooks Falls.

-Submitted by Agnes from The Van Escape
+Submitted by Agnes from The Alaska Itinerary

 Arizona is definitely one of the prettiest states in the US.
 It has incredible landscapes that are recognized all over the world.
 Arizona has 24 National Park Service (NPS) sites, which include national parks, national monuments, national memorials, and national historic sites.
 This means there is a diverse amount of things to see and do.